 The end of the current financial year is 30 June with the new year beginning on 1st July.
 With End of Financial Year or EOFY quickly approaching, it’s important that you get your tax return checklist together and have the correct documentation to complete your tax return.

-Here are 5 key things you should include in your tax return paperwork:
+Here are 5 key things that are required when you lodge your tax return:

 Payment summaries or Income statements – provided by your employer